flinker-app/docsfx/docs/ifc-lists.md

 ### 📫Want a Demo?

+> [!div class="nextstepaction"]
->**[Book a meeting with us](https://outlook.office365.com/book/SupportConsultingonlinemeeting@flinker.app/)**  and we’ll show you how BCF + Microsoft Lists can simplify your project workflows.
+> [Book a meeting with us](https://outlook.office365.com/book/SupportConsultingonlinemeeting@flinker.app/)**  and we’ll show you how BCF + Microsoft Lists can simplify your project workflows.

 ## 💬 FAQs